Romfos/NGherkin/README.md

 # Requirements
 - NET 6+ (recommended) or .NET Framework 4.6.2+
-- Visual Studio 2022 or Visual Studio Code
+- Visual Studio 2022 or Visual Studio Code or any other editor with .NET support

 Optional: gherking syntax plugin for your code editor:
 1) Specflow for Visual Studio 2022,